polyfy/polylith/doc/commands.md

     version                     Shows current version of the tool. ws [get:X]                  Shows the workspace as data.

-  If ws-dir:PATH is passed in as an argument, where PATH is a relative or absolute path, then the command is executed from that directory.
+  If ws-dir:PATH is passed in as an argument, where PATHPATH[0m is a relative or absolute path, then the command is executed from that directory.
   This works for all commands except 'test'.

-  If :: is passed in, then ws-dir is set to the first parent directory (or current) that contains a 'deps.edn' workspace config file.
-The exception is the 'test' command that has to be executed from the workspace root.
+  If :: is passed in, then ws-dir is set to the first parent directory (or current) that contains a 'workspace.edn' config file.
+The exception is the 'test command' that has to be executed from the workspace root.

   If ws-file:FILE is passed in, then the workspace will be populated with the content from that file.
 All commands except 'create' and 'test' can be executed with this parameter set.
-The FILE is created by executing the 'ws' command, e.g.: 'poly ws out:ws.edn'.
+The FILE is created by executing the 'ws' command, e.g.:
+  'poly ws out:ws.edn'.

   If skip:PROJECTS is passed in, then the given project(s) will not be read from disk.
   Both project names and aliases can be used and should be separated by : if more than one.